o3de/o3de/Gems/SceneLoggingExample/ReadMe.txt

 a collection of libraries that handle loading scene files and converting content to data that the Open 3D Engine and its editor can load.

 The following approach is used:
-    1. The FbxSceneBuilder and SceneData load and convert the scene file (for example, .fbx) into a graph that is stored in memory.
+    1. The SceneBuilder and SceneData load and convert the scene file (for example, .fbx) into a graph that is stored in memory.
     2. SceneCore and SceneData are used to create a manifest with instructions about how to export the file.
     3. SceneData analyzes the manifest and memory graph and creates defaults.
     4. Scene Settings allows updates to the manifest through a UI.